Our Core Team

 Paul has been working with Multicultural Media Inc. for twenty years, working on inventory, database and information technology, and website maintenance.
 Paul is now bringing his expertise to the growth of Rootstock Publishing.
-In his free time, Paul is an active and in-demand drummer for many different bands and musicians in Vermont.
+In his free time, Paul is an active and in-demand drummer for many various bands and musicians in Vermont.

 "The average bookstore browser spends 3-8 seconds on the front cover and 12-15 seconds on the back cover before making a buying decision.
 75% of booksellers say that the cover is the most important element of a book"